The 2021 CJA Plan

 |Appeals Only||2 (0 Vacancies)|

 One of the functions of the CJA Committee is to recommend approval of qualified candidates to fill open positions.
 To apply for membership on a Divisional CJA Panel submit a completed application form.
-The completed form should be emailed in Adobe Acrobat format to the CJA Supervising Attorney, Wendy Holton, and Panel Administrator, Adina Poitra.
+The completed form should be emailed in Adobe Acrobat format to the CJA Supervising Attorney, Wendy Holton, and Panel Administrator, Adina Poitra at MTX_CJASA@fd.org.
 If submitting by mail, send the application to: CJA Panel Selection Committee, ATTN CJA Panel Administrator, 104 Second Street South, Suite 301, Great Falls, MT 59401.
 Applications will be considered at the next meeting of the CJA Committee.

 To learn more about the CJA Panel in this district, please refer to the memorandum Introduction To The Criminal Justice Act And The Montana Criminal Justice Act Panel.